RedHatInsights/insights-proxy/README.md

 ### HTTPS

-- leave it off (default) proxies to the backend at http://localhost:9000
+- HTTPS=true  (default) proxies to the backend at https://localhost:9000
-- HTTPS=true             proxies to the backend at https://localhost:9000 (this will become the default once https://github.com/RedHatInsights/insights-frontend/pull/162 is merged)
+- HTTPS=false (default) proxies to the backend at http://localhost:9000 (this is for the older frontend code)

 ### MODE